8 Ways That WiFi as a Service Benefits Your Bottom Line

 1) Transition to WaaS

 If you use popular cloud-based software such as G Suite, Office 365, or Salesforce, you’ve likely heard of the acronym SaaS, short for software as a service.
-The appeal of SaaS is simple: instead of buying software licenses up front, you subscribe to software in the exact quantities and durations that you need it.
+The appeal of SaaS is simple: instead of buying software licenses up front, you subscribe to software in the exact quantities and duration that you need it.
 No waste.
 Even better, most SaaS products save you money on hardware, maintenance, and support.

 Now that WiFi has become as important as electricity and running water, purchasing wireless service -- all inclusive -- actually makes a lot of sense, especially for locations that don’t have a big IT army on-site.